TheNexusAvenger/Roblox-The-Witching-Hour-Remastered/README.md

   haven't been re-found.
 They should be found or remade.
 - Item Meshes: The UI was changed from a 2D UI to a 3D UI, but the quest items were not updated.
 3D versions should be made.
-- More pets: Textures exist for Horses, Dragons, and Pigs, but the meshes haven't been found.
-They could be re-added even though they weren't used in the original.
 - Item name display: In the inventory, right vs left arms can be hard to identify, and pet companion parts can be hard to determine.
 The name of an item should be visible somewhere.